December 13, 2018

 Does this mean that non – Israelis or non – Jews cannot learn it?
 Of course not, but they should be connected to the source, to Israel, to the Jewish experience.
 They must learn from someone who lives the culture.
 For many Christians this comes quite naturally as they are already connected to Israel in a very spiritual way, but for others it does not.

-I look at many American Krav Maga websites and schools and all I see is technique.
+I look at many American Krav Maga websites and schools and all I see is technique and fitness workouts.
 (The techniques are almost always outdated, but that is another story).
 I don't see any soul, I don't see any emotional intensity, I don't feel the fight for survival, I don't see any connection to Jewish roots!

 Krav Maga is spreading around the world but its roots are firmly planted in this tiny country called Israel, a country surrounded by enemies who daily seek its destruction.